LIGHT

 Note: At this time, submissions will only be accepted if written in English.
 Submissions should not have been previously published and should be properly formatted with little to no grammatical errors.
 Submissions will be accepted via Submittable.
 Please do not include any identifying information in your uploaded file.

-If you have questions about this contest or how/if your piece fits into our guidelines and answers the open call question, please view our “frequently asked questions” section on our website or contact us via email at info@light4ph.org.
-Disclaimer: Entries not related to reflecting and reimagining wellness in public health will be disqualified.
+If you have questions about this contest, how your submission will be judged, or if your submission answers the open call question, please visit our website or contact us via email at info@light4ph.org.
+Disclaimer: Entries not related to creating healthy spaces and place will be disqualified.

 Before submitting to LIGHT, you will be asked to acknowledge and agree to the following: